pkimber/old-docs-migrated-to-gitlab/source/salt-pillar.rst

 The fabric :doc:`fabric-release` task uses a ``prefix`` parameter for identifying your modules.
 This ``prefix`` is also used to lookup the database IP address for your site when running the :doc:`fabric-deploy` command.
-So, for example, if your prefix is ``pkimber``, you should have a file in your pillar called::
+So, for example, if your prefix is ``kb``, you should have a file in your pillar called::

   db/settings.sls